 Though it was once dismissed as nothing more than a fad, programmatic advertising is rapidly becoming a dominant force in the digital marketing industry.

-For nearly a decade, programmatic has seen consistent growth, and it doesn’t look like it’s going away any time soon.
+For nearly a decade, programmatic ads have seen consistent growth, and it doesn’t look like it’s going away any time soon.

 Its targeting and tracking capabilities ensure ads are served to the right audience and the efficacy of advertising can be easily measured.

 Because it’s automated, it eliminates human error, improves efficiency and allows algorithms to make data-driven decisions almost instantly.

 In an effort to attract people who might otherwise be reluctant to read The Economist, the publication turned to programmatic ads.

 It analyzed data on subscribers’ use of its website and app to identify readers preferences.
 This determined which content would be most engaging and relevant for several different audiences.